Department of Environmental Science and Policy

 ESP 475 Topics in Environmental Science/Senior Seminar

 Topics in environmental science not regularly covered in other courses.
 The content will vary based on current local and regional environmental issues.
 The course also includes resume and cover letter writing and practice of interview skills.
 The course may, with permission of the Department, be taken more than once.
-Prerequisite or corequisite: ESP 401 or permission of instructor.
+Prerequisite: Senior Status.
 Cr 3.